sanjivsingh/FixedLengthAndDelimitedSerde/README.md

 - Each column format either start wih 'FL' or 'DM'.
 - 'FL' for fixed length column,after 'FL' you have number that represent length of column value in input record
-- 'DM' for delimited column, after 'DM' you have column delimitor that seperates it from next column value.
+- 'DM' for delimited column, after 'DM' you have column delimiter that seperates it from next column value.

 ### Get Started